sctaltrd/adm4p.py/README.md

 ### SetupNetFxRuntime

+The method `SetupNetFxRuntime` must be called prior of loading any CLR (or triggering any actions that result in loading CLR).
+Once CLR is loaded, unless you unload a default AppDomain, setting up AppDomainManager will have no affect.

 ### Assembly resolution switches

 Switches that control assembly resolution logic are described in the section below (under .Net considerations).